Permits & Applications

 A permit is required if any of the following apply to your proposed project.
 Some of these characteristics are not readily apparent or identifiable by applicants, so feel free to submit your plans to the City for a determination as to whether or not a permit is required.
 Additionally, the City is willing to hold pre-application meetings with applicants to discuss their project, preliminary plans, and City rules and policies.

-Construction activity resulting in 5,000 square feet or more of land disturbance and / or within the shoreland overlay district requires an Erosion Control permit.
+Construction activity resulting in 5,000 square feet or more of land disturbance and / or within the shoreland overlay district requires an Erosion Control and Grading permit.

 A Stormwater permit is required if any of the following occur: